-Long-term side effects can include (but are not limited to): diabetes, muscle pain/weakness, osteoporosis (bone loss) leading to fractures, and susceptibility to infections.
-Short-term effects can include (but are not limited to): increased appetite, weight gain, and indigestion; swollen or "moon-faced" appearance; stretch marks, rash/flushing of skin, and acne; increase in blood sugar; brittle bones; depression and/or behavioral changes; anxiety and/or paranoia; and suppressed immune system.
+Long-term side effects can include (but are not limited to) diabetes, muscle pain/weakness, osteoporosis (bone loss) leading to fractures, and susceptibility to infections.
+Short-term effects can include (but are not limited to) increased appetite, weight gain, and indigestion; swollen or "moon-faced" appearance; stretch marks, rash/flushing of skin, and acne; increase in blood sugar; brittle bones; depression and/or behavioral changes; anxiety and/or paranoia; and suppressed immune system.

 Other oral steroidal therapies include prednisone or prednisolone.
 While not as strong as Decadron or Hexadrol, side effects are generally the same, although perhaps not as severe in most cases.
+Diamox (acetazolamide) is another type of medication that can sometimes be used to reduce swelling without the side effects of steroids.